RVirmoors/ccia/data-and-signal-flow.md

 ## Anatomy of objects

 Max/Pd works by generating and transmitting data from one *object* to another.
-An object has *inlets* (on top) and *outlets* (on the bottom), and contains and processes data.{% sidenote 'obj' 'Max/Pd objects are written [in](https://github.com/Cycling74/max-sdk) [C](https://github.com/pure-data/externals-howto) (or [C++](https://github.com/Cycling74/min-devkit)), so you can think of them as containers for small programs performing algorithms on data, which is what they are.'%} The data flows downstream, from outlets to inlets, via *patch cords* connecting objects.
+An object has *inlets* (on top) and *outlets* (on the bottom), and stores and processes data.{% sidenote 'obj' 'Max/Pd objects are written [in](https://github.com/Cycling74/max-sdk) [C](https://github.com/pure-data/externals-howto) (or [C++](https://github.com/Cycling74/min-devkit)), so you can think of them as containers for small programs performing algorithms on data, which is what they are.'%} The data flows downstream via *patch cords* connecting objects.

 As an example, press **N** and type in ```+```, then hit Enter.
 The [+ ] object adds two numbers together: